 “Hold on, I’m not Daddy Warbucks here.
 Just get the speaker and maybe a couple sets of strings for Jace.
-I saw he broke his strings last night.
+I saw him break his strings last night.

 “Yeah, he didn’t even know it, just adjusting his chords without thinking.
 He’s a prodigy, Dad.”

 “I agree, and I’m leaving you guys alone, ’cause this is costing me money.”